CuratorCat/pcc-archive.org/wiki/club/index.md

 Purrnelope's Country Club ([Official Website](https://purrnelopescountryclub.com/)) was founded by Carlini8 in 2021.

 Carlini registered a legal company for PCC in the UK in Jun 2021.
 And other 2 companies for PCC are being registered.
-The [PCC Team](./team.md) currently has 9 of full time people building the project.
+The [PCC Team](./team.md) currently consists of 8 full time members of staff and 2 part time members of staff.

 ## Collections